doamaral/python-mobile-pytest/README.md

 # Pre requisites
 - git clone
 - cd to the project folder
-- `python3 -m venv .venv`
+- Set python environment: `python3 -m venv .venv`
-- `source .venv/bin/active`
+- Activate python environment: `source .venv/bin/active`
-- `python3 -m pip install -r requirements.txt`
+- Install dependencies: `python3 -m pip install -r requirements.txt`

-# Structure
+# Project Structure
 ## core package
 core package is responsible for the driver management.
+The main idea is abstract the driver instatiation to provide a single interface to be used throught the code.

 - `DriverFactory`
   - Responsible to manage which specific driver is going to be instantiated according to the `PLATFORM` environment variable
   - Make sure we have only one instance available (Singleton)
+  - Tests should only call this Class to manage drivers
-- `AndroidDriver` and `IOSDriver` are the specific drivers that interface with `FakeAppiumDriver` binding the desired capabilities for each driver
+- `AndroidDriver` and `IOSDriver` are the specific drivers that interface with `FakeAppiumDriver` binding the desired capabilities for each platform
 - `FakeAppiumDriver` is just a dummy class to mock actual Appium/Selenium drivers

 ## tests